pranav-gopalkrishna/cybersecurity-foundations/networks-and-network-security/network-protocols.md

 They serve to describe:

 - Order of delivery (e.g. segmentation order, priority, etc.)
-- Structure of data (e.g. format for metadata, content,, etc.)
+- Structure of data (e.g. format for metadata, content, etc.)

 ---